 I am at low flood risk, so why should I have to pay the levy on my home insurance so that someone at higher flood risk can get affordable flood insurance?

 The Flood Re levy is a new charge on insurers based on market share.
-Insurers will now be eligible to cede selected properties to Flood Re, but will continue to decide on the overall premium charged to individual customers as usual.
+Insurers are now eligible to cede selected properties to Flood Re, but continue to decide on the overall premium charged to individual customers as usual.
 Better information is now available that shows many people are potentially at flood risk from flash flooding, for instance, and not just people living near a river or the sea.
 Having property insurance that includes flood cover is usually crucial in getting a mortgage.
 So if flood insurance was to become harder to obtain and more expensive, this could have serious repercussions for the whole property market.

 With Flood Re being reviewed every 5 years, what guarantee is there that the level of the premium cap and/or the levy will not increase in the future?